Saurabh-Mudgal/Insta-Clone/README.md

 npm install -g firebase-tools
 ```

-Deploy the project to yout firebase projhect (make sure to have billing enabled for that project). copy the backend/functions/index.js into a different place
+Deploy the project to yout firebase project (make sure to have billing enabled for that project). copy the backend/functions/index.js into a different place
 ```sh
 cd backend
 firebase login